ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 I don't like code smells.
 On the job, I'm ever vigilant about them.

-This is a repo I put together after a full day of work in another language, and, sometimes, after a full work-week, including the weekend, in that language.
+This is a repo I put together after a full day of work in another language, and, sometimes, after a full work-week, including part of the weekend, in that language.

 I do this because I love it.